Choose the Class You Are Interested In

 We teach our classes in the following climbing areas:

-Rock Creek, Pine Creek, Benton Crags, Clark Canyon, Alabama Hills, and Granite Basin.
+Lee Vining, June Lake, Mammoth Lakes, Bishop and Lone Pine.
 Location of the class will vary depending on weather and participants.

 Classes are $200 with three or more participants.
-We do our best to fill the classes but in the case of less than three people prices are $250 per person with two participants, and $450 for a private class.
+We do our best to fill the classes but in the case of less than three people prices are $275 per person with two participants, and $500 for a private one on one class.

 Climbing shoes, harness, helmet, and belay devices are included in the price.
 If you have your own equipment please come prepared with harness, helmet, ATC style belay device, comfortable climbing shoes, a small backpack that will fit shoes and your water and food for the day.